Hon John C. Coughenour

 Counsel are directed to consult the Local Rules for the Western District of Washington and the Federal Rules of Civil Procedure on all matters, which these guidelines do not replace.

-Judge Coughenour follows Local Rule CR 7 in scheduling matters for consideration by the court.
-Counsel and pro se parties should follow the guidelines specified in Local Rule 7(d).
+Judge Coughenour follows LCR 7 in scheduling matters for consideration by the court.
+Counsel and pro se parties should follow the guidelines specified in LCR 7(d).
 The Court may re-note motions as needed to manage its docket.

-Parties must comply with the length restrictions specified in Local Rule CR 7(e).
+Parties must comply with the length restrictions specified in LCR 7(e).
 The Court may decline to consider arguments presented beyond the specified page limits.

-Judge Coughenour follows Local Rule CR 16(g) in setting the dispositive motion cutoff 90 days prior to the trial date.
-This deadline is necessary to allow sufficient time for the parties to submit responsive briefing, for the Court to consider the motion, and for the parties to adjust their preparation for trial after the ruling.
+This date will be provided to the parties by scheduling order.
+In general, though, Judge Coughenour sets the dispositive motion cutoff 90 days prior to the trial date.
+This is to allow sufficient time for the parties to submit responsive briefing, for the Court to consider the motion, and for the parties to adjust their preparation for trial after the ruling.
 Judge Coughenour will not decrease the amount of time between the dispositive motion cutoff date and the trial date unless the parties set forth an extraordinary basis for doing so.

-Counsel from outside of King County may appear by telephone at status conferences, but they must call the Courtroom Deputy in advance at (206) 370 8805 for arrangements.
+Counsel from outside of King County may appear by telephone at status conferences, but they must make arrangements with the Courtroom Deputy ahead of time.

 1. Discovery.
-Counsel should be guided by Local Civil Rule 16 in completing discovery.
-All discovery—including depositions—must be completed by the discovery cutoff date.
+Counsel should be guided by LCR 16 in completing discovery.
+All discovery—including expert disclosures and all fact and expert depositions—must be completed by the discovery cutoff date.

 All discovery matters are to be resolved by agreement if possible.
 If a ruling is needed as to any discovery questions, and counsel wish to avoid the time and expenses of a written motion, they may obtain an expedited ruling through a telephone conference call to the court at (206) 370−8800.